 As you’d probably expect from a next-gen graphics card, the GTX 1660 Super does offer a sizeable improvement over the GTX 1060, but if you’re still playing games at 1080p on a standard 60Hz monitor, the differences aren’t going to be as big as you might expect.
 Yes, it’s a much more competent card for playing games on Ultra quality than the GTX 1060, but if you’re happy on High then the GTX 1060’s still got plenty of life in it.
 As such, I’d only say the 1660 Super was worth upgrading to if you have (or are thinking about upgrading to) a high refresh rate monitor, or you’re absolutely determined to play games on the highest possible settings – and if the latter is the case, then I’d strongly urge you to get the GTX 1660 Ti instead – as my GTX 1660 Super vs 1660 Ti makes clear.

 However, for those looking to move up to a 2560×1440 monitor in the near future, then the GTX 1660 Super is definitely worth considering – although again, you should really go for the GTX 1660 Ti here, in my honest opinion, as it only costs another £30 / $30 on top of the 1660 Super and gives you even faster frame rates for playing on High at this resolution.

-I should note, though, that you probably shouldn’t be upgrading your graphics card at all right now, because that bestest of best deals holidays Black Friday is just around the corner, during which you’ll almost certainly be able to pick up some sort of GTX 16-series card for a lot less than it is right now.
+I should note, though, that you probably shouldn’t be upgrading your graphics card at all right now, because that bestest of best deals holidays Black Friday and Cyber Monday is just around the corner, during which you’ll almost certainly be able to pick up some sort of GTX 16-series card for a lot less than it is right now.